 When we have friends and family over to our house they love to spend time with the chickens, watching their antics, and most of all, feeding them.
 We frequently get asked the question, “What can chickens eat?” and the answers might surprise you!

-There are lots of things that chickens enjoy eating, from the kitchen, from the garden, and from the earth.
-We’ve put together a list of our 100 favorite things chickens can eat so you can treat your ladies the right way!
+We’ve put together a list of our 100 favorite things chickens can eat so you can treat your backyard chickens the right way!
 Many of these are great free chicken feed ideas!
 Perfect for cutting costs and saving on your feed bill!

 This post contains affiliate links.